gdarko/wp-vimeo-videos/readme.txt

 Additional features as follows:

- * Gutenberg Support
- * Classic Editor Support (TinyMCE)
  * Front-end upload via Gravtiy Forms
+ * Upload videos form the Classic Editor (TinyMCE)
  * Option to upload existing Media Library videos to Vimeo in WordPress with one click
  * Option to search your Vimeo account for existing videos when embedding video
+ * Option to set different Vimeo View Privacy for Front-end and Back-end upload
- * Whitelist domains for embedding, allow embed on specific domains only for newly uploaded videos
+ * Option to whitelist domains for embedding.
+Allow embedding on specific domains only for newly uploaded videos
  * Update Vimeo Videos from your WordPress site
  * Delete Vimeo Videos from your WordPress site
  * Fast Dedicated Support for premium customers